A Time to Live and a Time to Love

-A Time to Live and a Time to Love (Aeg elada, aeg armastada) is a 1976 Soviet-era Estonian drama film directed by Veljo Käsper.
+A Time to Live and a Time to Love (Aeg elada, aeg armastada) is a 1976 Estonian drama film directed by Veljo Käsper.

 Plot

 Frankly frivolous and pretty Deborah gets under the wheels of the car, and then in serious condition is in hospital.
 Doctor Melts insists on kidney transplantation hopeless patient Professor Talvik, who, in turn, also needs urgent surgery.
 But the Professor is doing everything possible to save the girl's life.